DeepActsNet: Spatial and Motion features from Face, Hands, and Body Combined with Convolutional and Graph Networks for

-Specifically, we define an undirected graph at each time step $\mathcal{G}_{t}=(\mathcal{V}_{t},\mathcal{E}_{t})$, where $\mathcal{V}_{t}=\{v_{t1},...,v_{tN}\}$ is the set of $N$ nodes representing joints, and $\mathcal{E}_{t}=\{(v_{ti},v_{tj}):v_{ti},v_{tj}\in\mathcal{V}_{t},v_{ti}\sim v_{tj}\}$ is the set of edges in the graph, representing connections between the joints defined by an adjacency matrix $\mathbf{A}_{t}\in\mathbb{R}^{N\times N}$. $v_{ti}\sim v_{tj}$ represents that the node $i$ and node $j$ are connected with an undirected edge based on the anatomy shown in Fig. \ref{fig_network}-right.
+Consider an undirected graph at each time step $\mathcal{G}_{t}=(\mathcal{V}_{t},\mathcal{E}_{t})$, where $\mathcal{V}_{t}=\{v_{t1},...,v_{tN}\}$ is the set of $N$ nodes representing joints, and $\mathcal{E}_{t}=\{(v_{ti},v_{tj}):v_{ti},v_{tj}\in\mathcal{V}_{t},v_{ti}\sim v_{tj}\}$ is the set of edges in the graph, representing connections between the joints defined by an adjacency matrix $\mathbf{A}_{t}\in\mathbb{R}^{N\times N}$. $v_{ti}\sim v_{tj}$ represents that the node $i$ and node $j$ are connected with an undirected edge based on the anatomy shown in Fig. \ref{fig_network}.
 The adjacency matrix $A_{t}$ is defined as:

-The input to our Graph Network is a $C\times T\times N$-dimensional tensor.
-The term $N$ denotes the number of nodes which is $25$ for body joints, $68$ for face, and $42$ for the joints of two hands.
-The term $T$ denotes the temporal length and $C$ denotes the number of feature channels.
-The optical flow information is also reshaped to a $C\times T\times N$-dimensional tensor with $C=3$ and $N=25$.
-Given the graph defined above, multiple layers with graph convolution operations are applied on the graph.
+Given the graph defined above, multiple layers with graph convolution operations (GCN) are applied on the graph as shown in Fig. \ref{fig_network}.
 For an input tensor ${f}_{in}$, the output of a graph convolution can be written as: